The price of college

 As a public economist, I study markets where the government and non-profits play a large role, like education and healthcare.
 I'm also interested in how people respond to government policies regarding benefits and taxation.

-My study of private college endowment funds making tough decisions after the financial crisis is forthcoming in Education Finance and Policy.
+My study of private college endowment funds making tough decisions after the financial crisis is published in Education Finance and Policy.

 The Colbert Report announced: "Social Security checks are going paperless.
 'Cause if there's one thing seniors are good at, it's online banking!"
-With coauthor J. Michael Collins, I looked into the possible effects of this change.
-The paper is forthcoming in the Journal of Consumer Affairs.
+With coauthors J. Michael Collins of UW-Madison, and Alexander Strand of the Social Security Administration, I looked into the possible effects of this change.
+The paper is published in the Journal of Consumer Affairs.

 The United States outlaws payments for organ donations, but there is a kind of market for live kidney donations nonetheless, a market where the price paid by patients is the wait time for a kidney from a deceased donor.
 People considering giving kidneys are sensitive to this price too, because the patients paying the price are their friends and loved ones.
 Using state laws as an instrument for the supply of deceased donor kidneys, I find that living donations of kidneys are responsive to price.